OpenEvalProject/evals/manuscripts/elife-93795/v1/manuscript.md

 ![Figure 10.](https://cdn.elifesciences.org/articles/93795/elife-93795-fig10-v1.jpg)

 **Figure 10.:** (A) Left: schematic of retinal circuit.
 Right: responses of a cone (top), horizontal cell (middle), and On parasol ganglion cell (bottom) to the step and flash protocol for both original and modified stimuli.
 Stimuli were delivered from a computer monitor at a refresh rate of 60 Hz and hence appear different from those in Figure 8.
 (B) Summary of experiments like those in A, plotting the change in gain for the modified stimuli (the ratio of the amplitude of the response to the flash during the step that before) against that for the original stimuli.
 Means ± SDs were 1.2 ± 0.2 (modified) 0.52 ± 0.06 (original) for 10 cones and 1.2 ± 0.1 and 0.6 ± 0.2 for 5 parasol RGCs.
 (C) Left: horizontal cell responses to a sinusoidal stimulus (black) and stimulus modified to generate sinusoidal cone responses (red, see also Figures 6 and 7).
 Right: trajectories of responses to one stimulus cycle.
 The response to the original stimulus follows different trajectories during the depolarizing (a→b→c) phase compared to the hyperpolarizing (c→d→a) phase.
 (D) Summary of results from three horizontal cells and three cone bipolar cells.
 Time-dependent nonlinearities were measured from the area enclosed by response trajectories as in C. Means ± SDs were 0.08 ± 0.05 (area modified) and 0.22 ± 0.08 (area original) across all six cells.
-Linear model parameters used to compute the target responses (see Equation 7) were α = 1.65, τ = 15.2 ms, and Rτ = 18.1 ms.D
+Linear model parameters used to compute the target responses (see Equation 7) were α = 1.65, τR = 15.2 ms, and τD = 18.1 ms.

 Second, we recorded responses of primate horizontal cells and cone bipolar cells to sinusoidal stimuli and stimuli designed to produce sinusoidal cone transduction currents (as in Figures 6 and 7).
 Horizontal cell responses to both stimuli showed clear nonlinearities (Figure 10C, left); specifically, responses to the increment and decrement phases of the stimuli were highly asymmetric.
 The depolarizing and hyperpolarizing phases of the responses, however, appeared more symmetrical for the modified stimuli (red).
 The change in shape can be visualized by plotting the trajectories of one cycle of the responses vs the stimulus (Figure 10C, right).
 For the original sinusoid, the depolarizing (a→b→c) and hyperpolarizing (c-→d→a) response phases differed considerably.
 These differences were much smaller for the modified stimuli.
 This difference in response shape held across cells (Figure 10D).
 In this case, compensating for nonlinearities in cone phototransduction reveals an additional, largely time-independent, nonlinear process shaping horizontal and cone bipolar responses.
 Furthermore, it disentangles contributions of phototransduction and post-transduction processes to time-dependent and time-independent nonlinearities in the horizontal and bipolar responses.